-Immunomodulators Anti-Trafficking Agents Immune Cell-Depleting Agents Interferon beta-1a (injectable) Natalizumab (infusion) Mitoxantrone (infusion) Interferon beta-1b (injectable) Fingolimod (oral) Cladribine (oral) Glatiramer acetate (injectable) Siponimod (oral) Alemtuzumab (infusion) Teriflunomide (oral) Ocrelizumab (infusion) Dimethyl Fumarate (oral)
+Immunomodulators Anti-Trafficking Agents Immune Cell-Depleting Agents Interferon beta-1a (injectable) Natalizumab (infusion Mitoxantrone (infusion) Interferon beta-1b (injectable) Fingolimod (oral) Cladribine (oral) Glatiramer acetate (injectable) Siponimod (oral) Alemtuzumab (infusion) Teriflunomide (oral) Ocrelizumab (infusion) Dimethyl Fumarate (oral)

 There are few direct comparisons of oral and injectable immunomodulators, but indirect comparisons have been attempted using patient matching.
-In the placebocontrolled phase 3 trial of DMF, otherwise known as the CONFIRM trial, GA was included as a reference comparator.7 In a post-hoc comparison, the twice daily dose of DMF was associated with greater disease control than GA when compared by the annualized relapse rate (ARR) (P=0.02).
-Two studies employing patient matching techniques also suggested superior efficacy for this oral agent relative to GA on this and other outcomes, such as disease activity on imaging.^{8,9}
+In the placebocontrolled phase 3 trial of DMF, otherwise known as the CONFIRM trial, GA was included as a reference comparator.
+In a post-hoc comparison, the twice daily dose of DMF was associated with greater disease control than GA when compared by the annualized relapse rate (ARR) (P=0.02).
+Two studies employing patient matching techniques also suggested superior efficacy for this oral agent relative to GA on this and other outcomes, such as disease activity on imaging. $^{8,9}$

-In a study that compared teriflunomide to interferon beta-1a, there was no difference in the 14 mg dose of teriflunomide and the interferon for ARR or first occurrence to next relapse, but teriflunomide was associated with higher scores for Treatment Satisfaction Questionnaire for Medication (TSQM).10 In a phase 4 study called Teri-PRO, 768 RRMS patients who were switched to 14 mg teriflunomide from an injectable disease-modifying therapy were followed for 48 weeks.11 When patient satisfaction was evaluated with the TSQM, there were significant improvements favoring teriflunomide on all four domains evaluated (Figure 1).
+In a study that compared teriflunomide to interferon beta-1a, there was no difference in the 14 mg dose of teriflunomide and the interferon for the composite primary endpoint of time to failure defined as first occurrence of confirmed relapse or permanent treatment discontinuation for any cause.10 There was also no difference in ARR, a secondary endpoint, but teriflunomide was associated with higher score for Treatment Satisfaction Questionnaire for Medication (TSQM).10 In a phase 4 study called Teri-PRO, 768 RRMS patients who were switched to 14 mg teriflunomide from an injectable disease-modifying therapy were followed for 48 weeks.11 When patient satisfaction was evaluated with the TSQM, there were significant improvements favoring teriflunomide on all four domains evaluated (Figure 1).
 Of these gains, the largest involved the sense of improved convenience.
-Based on the evidence that patient satisfaction drives adherence.12 these data provide support for an oral immunomodulator as a reasonable option to injectable drugs as a firstline therapy.
+Based on the evidence that patient satisfaction drives adherence,12 these data provide support for an oral immunomodulator as a reasonable option to injectable drugs as a first-line therapy.

-Exceeding antipathy to needles or fear of pain on injection, the inconvenience of regular injections has also been previously linked to non-adherence.^{13,14} In the STICK study, which evaluated 445 RRMS patients on stable injectable therapy with the TSQM, the average scores across injectable agents were acceptable overall but
+Exceeding antipathy to needles or fear of pain on injection, the inconvenience of regular injections has also been previously linked to non-adherence.
+In the STICK study, which evaluated 445 RRMS patients on stable injectable therapy with the TSQM, the average scores across injectable agents were acceptable overall but

-FIGURE 1 | Teri-PRO: Treatment Satisfaction by TSQM at Baseline and Week 48 in Patients Switching From another DMT
+FIGURE 1 | Treatment Satisfaction by TSQM at Baseline and Week 48 in Patients Switching From another DMT lower for convenience.
+When asked about alternative strategies for drug delivery, 83% of the participants stated a preference for once-daily oral therapy over other dosing strategies.

-In patients switching to territunomide from another DM1.
-P values reflect statistical significance of change in TSQM scores at Week 48 versus baseline and were derived from an analysis of covariance (ANCOVA) model of change from baseline adjusted for baseline score and baseline EDSS score categorised as <3.5 or >3.5.
-Effect size (ES) was defined as the mean change from baseline divided by the standard deviation of the change.
-CI=confidence interval; DMT=disease-modifying therapy; TSQM=Treatment Satisfaction Questionnaire for Medication Adapted from Coyle PK et al. Mult Scler Relat Disord 2017;17:107-15.
+P values reflect statistical significance of change in TSQM scores at Week 48 versus baseline and were derived from an analysis of covariance (ANCOVA) model of change from baseline adjusted for baseline score and baseline EDSS score categorised as 43.5 or 43.5

+Adapted from Coyle PK et al. Mult Scler Relat Disord 2017;17:107-15.